|Back Door Kitchen Tour|

 “I can't remember enjoying something as much as that Back Door Kitchen tour.
 You guys did a great job - I loved having docents at the houses to give a little history of the home.
 I have talked it up to as many people as I can think of and hope I can get lots of other folks going next year.”

 The Date Has Been Set for the 2015 BDKT Tour.

-The date for the 2015 BDKT is Saturday October 12, 2015.
+The date for the 2015 BDKT is Saturday October 10, 2015.
 Mark your calendar and tell your friends.
 Please join us for a great Tour.

 2014 BDKT Tour Features Nine Kitchens, a garden and Honors "Miss Dolly."